ruiyangli1/XMInt/README.md

 # XMInt

-Model Selection for Multivariate Mediation with Interaction
+Model Selection for Exposure-mediator Interaction

 ## About